A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Related Work

 \section{Related Work}

-In this section, we separate existing approaches to VIO into three categories: classical, learned, and hybrid, which refer to the amount of (or the lack thereof) machine learning involved in each case.
+In this section, we separate existing approaches to VIO into three categories: classical, learned, and hybrid, referring to the amount of (or the lack of) machine learning involved in each case.